redhat-cop/redhat-cop.github.io/ci/publishing-images.md

         uses: docker/build-push-action@v1
         with:
           path: ${{ env.context }}
-          registry: ${{ secrets.REGISTRY_URI }}
+          registry: ${{ secrets.REGISTRY_SERVER }}
-          repository: ${{ secrets.REGISTRY_REPOSITORY }}/${{ env.image_name }}
+          repository: ${{ secrets.REGISTRY_NAMESPACE }}/${{ env.image_name }}
           username: ${{ secrets.REGISTRY_USERNAME }}
           password: ${{ secrets.REGISTRY_PASSWORD }}
           tags: "${{ steps.image_tags.outputs.IMAGE_TAGS }}"
 {% endraw %}
 ```

-The above also requires a `version.json` file in the directory of you code.
+The above also requires a `version.json` file in the directory of your code.
 The content is very simple, `{"version":"v1.0.0"}` and will be used to tag the image.
 With this file you can tag your image independently of tags on the repository.
 This can be convenient when you are building multiple images from the same repo, such as containers-quickstarts.

 From there, you can follow our [standard Pull Request](/contrib/) process to get your workflow added to the repo.